airnativeextensions/nativeextensions-documentation/docs/application/display/display-metrics.md

 ---
-title: Display - Display Metrics
+title: Display Metrics
-sidebar_label: Display - Display Metrics
+sidebar_label: Display Metrics
 ---

 This allows you to get information about the display on the current device.